-Depending on the wording of the home inspection clause you signed if you don’t waive or fulfill the home inspection condition in the specified time period (e.g.,.
-3 days), you will likely get your deposit back.
+Depending on the wording of the home inspection clause you signed if you don’t waive or fulfil the home inspection condition in the specified time period (e.g. 3 days), you will likely get your deposit back.

 Remember: a Seller doesn’t have to fix deficiencies identified in the home inspection unless they agree to, which is incredibly rare in Toronto.
 If you decide not to waive the home inspection clause, the Seller is free to sell to someone else.

 Also: remember that there is an expectation of good faith – meaning a Buyer can’t just use the home inspection clause to get out of a purchase if they’ve changed their minds.
 It legitimately has to be because of the home inspection.

 I’m a Seller.
 What happens to the deposit if the Buyer doesn’t close on the transaction?

 In most cases, if a Buyer does not close on a firm sale (in other words, all conditions have been met), the Buyer forfeits the deposit and may be sued for additional damages.
 This is serious, and messy, and your lawyer will guide you through the process.